ld5ehom/sns-android/README.md

       - Introduced Side Effect Handling: LoginSideEffect manages UI-related actions like showing toast messages, keeping business logic separate from the UI.
       - Improved Error Handling: A CoroutineExceptionHandler now handles login errors, showing error messages via side effects.
       - Input Handling Updates: Added onIdChange and onPasswordChange to update state when user input changes.
+  - **Login Feature Updates: Password Masking, Orbit MVI Integration, and Retrofit Setup**
+    - CustomTextField Update for Password Masking
+      - Password Masking Added: visualTransformation was added to hide text input for password fields using PasswordVisualTransformation.
+    - Enhancements in LoginScreen with Orbit MVI Integration
+      - Orbit MVI for State and Side-Effect Management:
+        - Integrated Orbit MVI for managing state and side effects.
+The collectAsState function is utilized to capture login credentials (id, password), and collectSideEffect manages side effects such as toast messages through LoginSideEffect.Toast.
+      - Improved Input Handling and Event Triggering:
+        - Added PasswordVisualTransformation to the password field for secure input handling.
+The login button now triggers onLoginClick in the LoginViewModel, linking UI actions to the ViewModel’s business logic.
+    - RetrofitModule: Integrated OkHttpClient and JSON Converter for API Requests
+      - OkHttpClient: Provides an OkHttpClient instance bound to the Dagger dependency graph to handle network requests.
+      - Retrofit Configuration: Configures Retrofit with kotlinx.serialization for JSON conversion, ignoring unknown keys during deserialization for flexibility.
+The API's base URL is set to the ld5ehom_HOST, and the OkHttpClient is attached for managing HTTP requests.

 **Task 2.
 Profile Page**